foonoo/docs/3-Writing-with-Foonoo.md

 The following are the tags currently built into foonoo.

 ### Link Tag
+The link tag is the simplest of the foonoo tags.
+It allows you to link out to external pages.
+You can consider it as an alternative to Markdown's internal link tag.
+To use this tag, place your link between the pairs of square brackets.
+For example, to link to wikipedia, you can use: `[[https://wikipedia.com]]`

 ### Foonoo Page Link Tag
-The link tag is the simplest of the foonoo tags.
 It allows you to link to other pages within a site by just providing its title or id.
 You can use this tag by putting either the title of the page or a page's ID int

 For example to link to